samuellapnadia/pinky-promise/README.md

 ```
 git push pws main:master
 ```
-9. After doing all of the steps, I did some checking to the building status of the PWS deployment (wether its still being built or its successfully built).
+9. After doing all of the steps, I did some checking to the building status of the PWS deployment (whether its still being built or its successfully built).
 I did that in order to check wether I made any mistakes during the deployment steps and to fix any errors if any.

 ### 2. DIAGRAM THAT CONTAINS REQUEST CLIENT TO A DJANGO-BASED APPLICATION AND THE RESPONSE IT GIVES.